admaiorastudio/appkit/README.md

     }
 ```

-### UI Logic: The SubAppScreen class
+### UI Logic: The SubAppScreen
-Nothing special to say here.
-Your implementation depends on which platform you are targeting.
+A **SubAppScreen** usually represent a single section of your app or a part of it.
+Each **SubAppScreen** will contain one or more UI widgets and UI logic to let the user do some stuff.
+Remember to put minimal code in the UI logic and let the _AppController_ class do the heavy stuff, this will be useful when porting the app from one platform to another.

 Here is a good point where to consume your _AppController_ methods.

 In **iOS** you could have something like this: